 My husband has a friend living in Valencia, and that friend loves history.
 So you can imagine how happy he was for the possibility to share his knowledge with us.
 And we were really pleased to have a private guide during our city tour.

 As I told before, there a lot of amazing buildings, and I won’t show you all the photos I took – it would take ages, but I will share with you some of my favorites.

 One of my favorite buildings was a Ceramics Museum located in Palacio de Marques de Dos Aguas.
 The facade was designed in 1740 by Ignacio Vergara, but over the years, the building has gone through many changes and nowadays, it’s a mix of baroque and rococo architecture.

 Another one I really liked was the Central Market building.
 It is constructed in the Spanish Modernism style and the building dates back to early twentieth century.
 This market is huge, gorgeous and bustling with life!

-We chose Valencia as our destination, because we were really interested in visiting The City of Arts and Sciences.
+We chose Valencia as our destination because we were really interested in visiting The City of Arts and Sciences.
 Ciudad de las Artes y las Ciencias is a huge cultural and architectural complex designed by Santiago Calatrava and Félix Candela.
-The construction begun in 1996 and finished in 2005.
+The construction began in 1996 and finished in 2005.

 We chose to visit the museum of science and oceanography park.
 We were really disappointed with the museum.
 It’s a huge building but so few expositions and things to do – boring!
 The Marvel Comics and DNA expositions were the only things we enjoyed.
 Even our local science museum has more interactive representations, and it’s way smaller than this one.